samuelnega-data/airbnb-sales/README.md

 df.isnull().sum()
 ```
 ### Transforming DataSet
-This script checks for duplicate rows in the dataset (duplicated().sum()), removes the duplicates (drop_duplicates(inplace=True)), and then rechecks the number of duplicates after removal.
-Finally, it displays the first two rows (head(2)) to verify the changes.
-This process helps in cleaning the dataset by eliminating redundant data, ensuring the analysis is based on unique entries.
+These script checks for and removes duplicate rows, then verifies the changes by displaying the first two rows.
+It helps clean the dataset, ensuring the analysis uses only unique entries.
 ```pyt
 df.duplicated().sum()
 df.drop_duplicates(inplace=True)